nestauk/sg_covid_impact/reports/technical_report/3_methodology.md

 In order to query Google Trends, we need a list of keywords related to the economic activities of different industries.
 We extract this "industry vocabulary" from Glass business descriptions.
 Our strategy is to aggregate the descriptions of all businesses in the same SIC division, tokenise then (extract individual works and commonly occurring combinations of words), count them and normalise these counts by the word distribution over the whole corpus.
 Having done this, we remove duplicate words (e.g. plurals) and focus, for each division on the top 25 / those that have a salience score above one (ie are overrepresented in the division) after removing tokens with less than 75 occurrences in each division to avoid low-frequency noisy terms.

-Table [@tbl:examples] presents examples of industrial vocabularies randomly extracted from our list of SIC divisions.
+[@Tbl:examples] presents examples of industrial vocabularies randomly extracted from our list of SIC divisions.
 It shows that in general the approach we have taken appears to work well and generates intuitive vocabularies for various divisions, although in some cases such as with division 21 (pharmaceuticals), it generates very few keywords, potentially reducing the robustness of our search analysis for those sectors.

 <!---TODO: calculate % employment accounted by industries with short industry vocabularies - it will be low.
 -->